97arushisharma/GitTraining/README.md

 >     $ git add/rm <file_name>
 >     $ git commit -m "Message Here"

-### to fetch all the latest changes from the master branch
+### to fetch all the latest changes for all the branches

 >     $ git fetch -v --all